 Our goal is to make the finest putters for the best players in the world.”

-Now known as the young putter maker from California whose prototype creation was used to win golf’s greatest tournament, Scotty began to receive interest from the golf industry’s heavyweights.
+Gaining a reputation as the young putter maker from California whose prototype creation was used to win golf’s greatest tournament, Scotty began to receive interest from the golf industry’s heavyweights.
 Introduced to Wally Uihlein, CEO of Acushnet Company/Titleist, by well-known teaching pro Peter Kostis after the 1994 PLAYERS Championship, it became clear that Wally and Scotty shared the same vision for quality design and manufacturing.
 A relationship was formed, and in September of 1994, Cameron Golf International and Acushnet Company became partners.

 Innovation Throughout The Years